Ratified by AER General Assembly 31 May 2017

 Defining limits in time

-A planning cycle at AER has a life span of two years, from autumn year one to spring year three.
+A planning cycle – the AER Season – spans from autumn year one to spring the following year.

 The cycle starts with the Action plan, based on the Political priorities and the Committee Work programmes and ends with the Activity report, the presentation of the results achieved during these two years, making way for a new cycle to begin.